Updated: May 25

 Some fundraisers are finding it hard to send handwritten cards due to Covid.
 Online services such as Touchnote could help with this.

 Dr Claire Routley has published a book delving into the detail of in-memory fundraising.
-It’s about $20 but a great resource to refer back to time and time again.
+A great resource to refer back to time and time again.
 You can buy your copy here.

 Online remembrance platforms